The Zercher deadlift is a rarely-seen exercise in most commercial gyms but remains a highly underrated exercise.

 When your hips are placed too low, you’ll get thrown out of position before the bar even lifts up off the floor.
-In short, you start pushing the floor away but your hips rise upwards before the bar begins to move.
+In short, you start pushing the floor away, but your hips rise upwards before the bar moves.

-Typically, this unexpected rising of your hips causes you to tip forward and tends to make the lift harder than it should be.
+Typically, this unexpected rising of your hips causes you to tip forward and makes the lift harder than it should be.
 This occurs most often when lifters try to “squat” the bar up using their quads, instead of trying to deadlift it with their glutes and hamstrings.

 If you find your hips kicking up when doing the zercher deadlift, try setting them 2-3 inches higher than usual — this should solve the issue.